isso-comments/isso/docs/docs/quickstart.rst

 Deployment
 ----------

-Isso ships with a built-in web server, which is useful for the initial setup.
+Isso ships with a built-in web server, which is useful for the initial setup and may be used in production for low-traffic sites (up to 20 requests per second).
+It is recommended to use a "real" WSGI server to run Isso, e.g:
-But it is not recommended to use the built-in web server for production.
-A few WSGI servers are supported out-of-the-box:

 * gevent_, coroutine-based network library
 * uWSGI_, full-featured uWSGI server
 * gunicorn_, Python WSGI HTTP Server for UNIX

 .. _gevent: http://www.gevent.org/
 .. _uWSGI: http://uwsgi-docs.readthedocs.org/en/latest/